 - When he later confesses this to her, she blesses him!
 Then she tells him to keep the silver and make an idol.

-- Since Micah now has a priest, he concludes that God will bless him, (which doesn’t seem to be the case.)
+- Since Micah now has a priest, he concludes that God will bless him.
+But this doesn’t seem to be the case.

 This is all backstory.
 Men from the tribe of Dan are looking for some land and come upon a “peaceful and unsuspecting people”—not an oppressing people, which the other Judges fought against, but a peaceful people.

-The men from Dan, bent on conquering, steal Micah’s idol, image, and ephod, as well as enticing away his “priest.”
+The men from Dan, bent on conquering, steal Micah’s idol, image, and ephod, as well as enticing away his so-called priest.
 They go into battle and win.
 They and their descendants worship Micah’s idol for several centuries.